rails/rails/guides/source/performance_testing.md

 |1.8.7|ruby187gc|
 |1.9.2 and above|gcdata|

-All of these can be found on "RVM's _patches_ directory":https://github.com/wayneeseguin/rvm/tree/master/patches/ruby under each specific interpreter version.
+All of these can be found on [RVM's _patches_ directory](https://github.com/wayneeseguin/rvm/tree/master/patches/ruby) under each specific interpreter version.

-Concerning the installation itself, you can either do this easily by using "RVM":http://rvm.beginrescueend.com or you can build everything from source, which is a little bit harder.
+Concerning the installation itself, you can either do this easily by using [RVM](http://rvm.beginrescueend.com) or you can build everything from source, which is a little bit harder.

 #### Install Using RVM